Neutering your pet

 Benefits of neutering

-- Prevents females from coming into season, when they may attract unwanted male attention, become pregnant or have false pregnancies.
+- Prevents females from coming into season, attracting unwanted male attention which can lead to pregnancy or false pregnancies.

 - Prevents the risk of testicular cancer in males and uterus infections and cancers in females.